meyayl/docker-languagetool/README.md

 About this image:
 - Uses official release zip from https://languagetool.org/download/
 - Uses the latest Alpine 3.17 base image
-- Uses stripped down Eclipse Temurin 17 JRE
+- Uses custom Eclipse Temurin 17 JRE limited to modules required by the current LanguageTool release
 - includes `fasttext`
 - includes `su-exec`
   - container starts as root and executes languagetool as restricted user using `exec su-exec`